Jbjcool1997/proj3ML/README.md

 ## Model Deployment

+### Comparing the models

+In this run HD preformed better than AutoML according to accuracy.
+Additionally HD took less time than AutoML.
-The best AutoML was deloyed (VotingEnsemble) - The model was succesfully deployed and the endpoint being active.
+However, the best AutoML will be deloyed (VotingEnsemble)

+The model was succesfully deployed and the endpoint being active.

 ### Notebook deployment
 ![image](https://github.com/user-attachments/assets/fa0d9b21-e4f5-4bb5-ac24-29758e18a75d)